getcarina/libcarina/README.md

-# gorcs
+# libcarina

-Go bindings for the beta release of the Rackspace Container Service.
+Go bindings for the beta release of the Rackspace Container Service, Carina.

-:warning: Give this a few days to shake out before you really rely on gorc's API. :warning:
+:warning: Give this a few days to shake out before you really rely on libcarina's API. :warning:

-Check out [rcs-cli](https://github.com/rgbkrk/gorcs/tree/master/rcs-cli) in this repo for example usage.